What is Multiple Myeloma?

-Treatment may not be necessary if the patient does not show any symptoms.
+Treatment may not be necessary if the patient does not show any symptoms and complications due to multiple myeloma.
 Instead, constant, periodic monitoring of the patient is required so that the adverse complications can be prevented and managed at the best.

 For a patient with symptoms, the staging of multiple myeloma is done.
 There are certain guidelines for the staging of multiple myeloma, which makes the mode of treatment much easier.

-- Biologic therapy: they are drugs which use the body’s immune system.
-They enhance the immune system cells which makes them kill the cancer cells.
+Biologic therapy: They are drugs which use the body’s immune system.
+They enhance the immune system cells which make them kill the cancer cells.
 Some of the drugs used are thalidomide, lenalidomide, pomalidomide.
 These are taken in pill form.

-- Radiation therapy: using high intensity radiations, the cancer cells are destroyed and their rapid increase in number is reduced.
-They are mostly used when the increased cells cause tumours.
+Radiation therapy: Using high-intensity radiations, the cancer cells are destroyed and their rapid increase in number is reduced.
+This is not regularly for treating multiple myeloma cases.
+They are mostly used when increased cells cause tumors.